Frequently Asked Questions

 Can We Choose What Music Is Played?

 Yes, if you would like a particular piece of music playing as you walk in or out of the crematorium chapel please inform the Funeral Director as soon as possible.
-Please note that only original recordings are allowed due to copyright laws.
+Please note, we have to order the music from an online provider, they require a minimum of three working days notice to provide the tracks.
+For services in church the music must be agreed with the minister before the service, most churches have facilities to play CDs.

 Can We Request Donations To Charity?